mcauchi1/LSDSM/README.md

  ## Contents
   This repository has 3 folders in the time of writing, being _Data_, _LSDSM_, and _R_.

-  _LSDSM_ folder contains 1 folder and 5 _m_ files at the time of writing:
+  _Data_ folder contains 2 _csv_ files at the time of writing:
-  - *PBC_dataset.csv* - Contains an example of how the _csv_ files should be stored based on the PBC dataset.
+  - *PH_clean_dataset_w_sex_train_modified_join_whoFC3-4.csv* - Contains the PAH data used for the training data set.
+This also shows an example of how data should be stored for LSDSM - ID, event/survival time, binary variable indicating event happened, time of recording longitudinal data, baseline information, longitudinal information.
+  - *PH_clean_dataset_w_sex_test_modified_join_whoFC3-4.csv* - Contains the PAH data used for the testing data set.

   _LSDSM_ folder contains 1 folder and 5 _m_ files at the time of writing:
   - *sims_t30* - Contains the results obtained from the simulations at different missing data percentages.